chrsjxn/chrsjxn-io/src/Markdown/AddingMarkdownToSvelte.md

 ## Reading Markdown from a file

 Now that we can render Markdown, we're going to set up our build to read Markdown from files.
-Authoring is much easier in separate files, and I can use my project's git repo for some basic versioning.
+Authoring is much easier in separate files, and this lets me use my project's git repo for some basic versioning.

 ### Step 4: Importing `*.md`